Gerald Everett

-Skarino Gerald Rashard Everett (born June 25, 1994) is an American football tight end for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at South Alabama, and was drafted by the Los Angeles Rams in the second round of the 2017 NFL Draft.
+Gerald Rashard Everett (born June 25, 1994) is an American professional football tight end.
+He played college football for the Bethune–Cookman Wildcats, Hutchinson Blue Dragons, UAB Blazers, and South Alabama Jaguars, and was selected by the Los Angeles Rams in the second round of the 2017 NFL draft.
+He has also played for the Seattle Seahawks, Los Angeles Chargers, and Chicago Bears.

-Early years
+Early life

-Everett was born in Atlanta, Georgia, to Alicia Wise.
-He attended Columbia High School in Decatur, Georgia.
+Gerald Rashard Everett was born on June 25, 1994, in Atlanta, Georgia.
+He attended and graduated from Columbia High School in Decatur, Georgia.
+He grew up playing youth sports at Gresham Park Recreation Complex.
 He played three seasons of high school basketball and ran track for the Eagles and did not play football for the Eagles until his senior year.